-The Disability Resource Center (DRC) and University Health Services works collaboratively with the Office of Residence Life in order to provide housing accommodations to students with disabilities or chronic health conditions.
+The Center for Academic Success and Accessibility Services (CASAS) and University Health Services works collaboratively with the Office of Residence Life in order to provide housing accommodations to students with disabilities or chronic health conditions.
 For students requesting accommodations due to a documented disability or chronic health conditions:

 Under the Americans with Disabilities Act, an individual with a disability is a person who:

 - has a physical or mental impairment that substantially limits one or more major life activities;

 - has a record of such an impairment; or